 § 8606 Office of the Director; function and duties.

 (a) Appointment and duties of Executive Director. — The Executive Director shall be appointed by and serve at the pleasure of the Board.
-The duties of the Executive Director shall include, but not be limited to:
+The duties of the Executive Director shall include:

 (1) The employment and supervision of required employees.

 (2) The preparation and management of an annual budget, and such other funds as are designated for the development and operation of the Criminal Justice Information System.

 (3) Providing such administrative support to the Board as may be necessary.

 (4) The preparation of policy or procedure to implement this chapter and Chapter 85 of this title.

 (5) Being the Chief Operational Officer of the Criminal Justice Information System.

 (6) The preparation of an annual report on the status of the Criminal Justice Information System.